 Hypotheses and analysis plan.

-This study is designed to test several hypotheses about the contribution of metacognitive knowledge to search termination prior to engaging with the task and the effect of experience trials on this knowledge.
+This study is designed to test several hypotheses about the contribution of metacognitive knowledge to search termination, the state of this knowledge prior to engaging with the task and the effect of experience trials on this metacognitive knowledge.
 We outline some possible search time patterns and their interpretation in Fig. 2.
 In the appendix we demonstrate our hypotheses and analyses on pilot data.

 Figure 2: Top left: typical search time results in visual search experiments with many trials.
 Set size (x axis) affects search time in conjunction search, but much less so in color search.
 However, it is unclear whether this pattern is also true for the first trials in an experiment.
 Top right: one possible pattern is that the same qualitative pattern will be observed in our design, with an overall decrease in response time as a function of trial number.
-This will suggest that the metacognitive knowledge necessary to support efficient inference about absence was already mature before engaging with the task.
+This will suggest that the metacognitive knowledge necessary to support efficient inference about absence was already in place before engaging with the task.
 Bottom left: an alternative pattern is that the same qualitative pattern will be observed for blocks 2 and 3, but not in block 1.
-This will suggest that for inference about absence to be efficient, participants had to experience some target-present trials.
+This will suggest that for inference about absence to be efficient (i.e., fast and accurate), participants had to experience some target-present trials.
 Bottom right: alternatively, some of the metacognitive knowledge is available prior to engaging with the task, and some is acquired by exposure to target-present trials.
 This will manifest as different slopes for conjunction and color searches in blocks 1 and a learning effect for color search between blocks 1 and 3.

 Subject-wise search slopes will be extracted for each combination of search type (color or conjunction) and block number by fitting a linear regression model to the reaction time data with one intercept and one set-size term.

-Analysis for Experiments 1 and 3 will follow the same procedure: a positive control based on Target Present trials, a test of the presence of a pop-out effect for color search in block 1, and a test for the change in slope for color search between blocks 1 and 3.
+Analysis will comprise a positive control based on Target Present trials, a test of the presence of a pop-out effect for color search in block 1, and a test for the change in slope for color search between blocks 1 and 3.
 All hypotheses will be tested using paired-samples t-tests, with a significance level of 0.05.
-Experiment 2 will be analyzed in a similar manner with some changes, indicated later in this section.

 Given the fact that we only have one trial per cell, one excluded trial is sufficient to make some hypotheses impossible to test on a given participant.
 For this reason, for each hypothesis separately, participants will be included only if all necessary trials meet our inclusion criteria.
 This means that some hypotheses may be tested on different subsets of participants.